Child Care on Campus: A Must for Mothers in College

 For more information, check out our report Women in Community Colleges: Access to Success.

-AAUW Research Assistant Katie Benson contributed to this report.
+AAUW Research Associate Katie Benson contributed to this report.